 No athlete likes to be sidelined with an injury.
-One of the goals of Sports Medicine is to get an athlete back into action as soon as possible.
+The goals of NTXMSK is to get an athlete safely back into action as soon as possible.
 Return to play refers to the point in recovery from an injury when an athlete is able to go back to playing sports at a pre-injury level.
 With the right game plan, from early diagnosis and treatment to full functional rehabilitation, procedures at NTXMSK safely accelerate your return to play.

 When the body is worked hard, the muscles and connective tissue can develop small impingements, micro-tears, and strains.
 Skeletal structural misalignments occur.
-These subtle conditions affect performance and often lead to more serious injury.
+These subtle conditions affect performance by restricting range of motion and inhibiting healthy muscle function.
 And, they often are not detectable by imaging procedures.

 A physician trained in Osteopathic Manipulative Medicine is able to palpitate the tissue, locating conditions that prevent optimal physical function.
-Treatment of these physical restrictions allows the body to move more freely with greater range of motion in the joints.
+Release of these physical restrictions allows the body to move more freely and the muscles to function properly.
 Optimal function of the body allows an athlete to achieve their highest level of performance.
+Learn more

 Optimal muscle function and performance

-Skeletal muscles are made up of hundreds or even thousands of muscle fibers that are bundled together and wrapped in a connective tissue.
+Skeletal muscles are made up of hundreds or even thousands of muscle fibers that are bundled together and wrapped in connective tissue.
 Muscles contract when these string-like structures slide over each other.
-Sometimes the muscle tissue or the fascia surrounding them becomes restricted.
-Constrictions in musculoskeletal tissue restrict movement, preventing the muscles from working in a full range of motion and at optimal function.
-When restrictions occur, other structural areas step in to compensate.
-The musculoskeletal system no longer functions as it is designed, causing secondary conditions.
-Removal of structural blockages keeps muscles functioning at their peak both now and in the future.
+Sometimes overuse, trauma, or poor warm up causes the muscle tissue and the fascia surrounding them to become irritated and constricted, resulting in restricted movement and less than optimal performance.
+Muscles are unable to function in a full range of motion or at full strength.
+Other structural areas step in to compensate.
+The musculoskeletal system no longer functions as it is designed.
+Removal of structural blockages with OMT and quick repair of compromised tissue keeps your body functioning at its peak, both now and in the future.
+Learn more